bhaveshS29/travel-website-project/README.md

 # travel-website-project
-it is created with using HTML, CSS and responsive.
+it is created with using HTML, CSS javascript and responsive.